-11C Ending principal registrar's appointment
+11C Ending chief executive officer's appointment

-The Executive may end the principal registrar's appointment if the principal registrar-

-- (a) becomes bankrupt or personally insolvent; or - (b) is convicted, or found guilty, in the ACT of an offence punishable by imprisonment for at least 1 year; or - Note Found guilty-see the Legislation Act, dictionary, pt 1. - (c) is convicted, or found guilty, outside the ACT of an offence that, if it had been committed in the ACT, would be punishable by imprisonment for at least 1 year; or
+- (1) The Executive may end the appointment of a person as chief executive officer for- - (a) misbehaviour; or - (b) physical or mental incapacity, if the incapacity substantially affects the exercise of the person's functions; or - (c) failing to comply with section 11BC (Chief executive officer must not do other work). - (2) The Executive must end the person's appointment if the person- - (a) becomes bankrupt or personally insolvent; or - Note Bankrupt or personally insolvent-see the Legislation Act, dictionary, pt 1. - (b) is convicted, or found guilty, in the ACT of an offence punishable by imprisonment for at least 1 year; or - Note Found guilty-see the Legislation Act, dictionary, pt 1. - (c) is convicted, or found guilty, outside the ACT of an offence that, if it had been committed in the ACT, would be punishable by imprisonment for at least 1 year; or - (d) is absent, other than on leave granted under section 11BB, for 14 consecutive days or for 28 days in any 12-month period; or